aliyan404/space-abi/README.md

   Interaction with smart contracts on Starknet
 <p>

-A user-friendly tool for seamless interaction with smart contracts on Starknet's mainnet and Sepolia testnet.
+A user-friendly tool for seamless interaction with smart contracts on Starknet.
+Inspired by [abi.ninjia](https://github.com/BuidlGuidl/abi.ninja).
 This project offers a quick and efficient way to call contract methods using addresses, streamlining the process for developers and users alike..

 ## Getting Started